 - and several other pages that could, under peculiar circumstances, prove vaguely interesting to someone or other

 This site is powered by the delightful Blot because Wordpress can fuck off.
 I manage this blog using iA Writer on my Mac and 1Writer on my iOS devices.
-But everything starts in Drafts.
+But almost everything starts in Drafts.
 The template is a very lightly modified version of the Default.

 Email me, if you are so moved, at hello at letterspace.org